California Psalms

 3

-Dies irae – Day of Wrath (Latin).
+Dies irae Day of Wrath (Latin).
 Describing Judgment Day, this sequence, traditionally included in the Western Church’s funeral mass, became the basis for many composers’ works and generally a part of culture.
-A painting by the author on the subject was suggested by a performance of Verdi’s Requiem.
+A performance of Verdi’s Requiem suggested Apraksina’s earlier painting on this subject.

-wave – Apraksina’s relationship with this theme in Big Sur began with her first visit to the shore, where a wave knocked her down and almost dragged her away, along with her documents.
+wave Apraksina’s relationship with this theme in Big Sur began with her first visit to the shore, where a wave knocked her down and almost dragged her away, along with her handbag with documents.

 4